-Joan and John Love, of Grand Bend Line, near Grand Bend

-Ausable River and Parkhill Creek Watersheds

-Joan and John Love have great appreciation and respect for their land.
+Joan and John Love, of Grand Bend Line, near Grand Bend Ausable River and Parkhill Creek Watersheds Joan and John Love have great appreciation and respect for their land.
 They have completed many stewardship projects on their farm on Grand Bend Line, near Grand Bend.
 There work includes: decommissioning two wells; two low-flow equipment crossings (1998 and 2011) to reduce sedimentation and bank damage; and retirement from pasture of land bordering a watercourse that runs the length of their 200-acre farm.
 Trees have been planted over several years to gradually naturalize the retired pasture land.
 The Loves have planted roadside trees along the north and east boundary of the farm and around the home and farm; built and maintained a walking trail from the farmstead through the naturalized area and the mature woodlot; installed birdhouses and bluebird boxes along the walking trail.
 The Loves planted many of the trees but at different times other groups were involved in the planting, such as Grand Bend Public School students, and Grand Bend Scouts.
 The Loves' willingness to share their property and their knowledge to educate local youth is as important as the work they have done on the property.

-Municipal support combines with third-party funding to help us implement positive change in watershed usable Bayfield Authority Conservation (ABCA) continues be one of the leading conservation authorities in Ontario when it comes to leveraging local levy dollars with third-party funding.
+Municipal support combines with third-party funding to help us implement positive change in watershed ABCA one of leading conservation authorities for non-levy funds as high percentage of budget By Brian Horner, ABCA Financial Services Supervisor usable Bayfield Conservation Authority (ABCA) continues to be one of the leading conservation authorities in Ontario when it comes to leveraging local levy dollars with third-party funding.